Mural design by Yetti Frenkel

 The children’s area of the Library is reserved for children, their parents or responsible adult caregivers, and adults interested in children’s literature, such as teachers and college students taking children’s literature classes.
 Out of concern for the safety of young patrons, adults who are unaccompanied by a child or children in the children’s area of the Library may be questioned by staff, and may be asked to move to another area of the Library.

-The Children’s Room has four computers available for use by children.
+The Children’s Room has three computers available for use by children.
 All computers connect to the library catalog.
-Three computer has games for young children, and another computer has software that provides homework help for older children.
+Three computers have games for young children, and another computer has software that provides homework help for older children.
 Three computers have access to Printshop Deluxe and Microsoft Word.
 All of the computers are connected to a black and white laser printer.
 The first two pages printed are free, and each additional page is $.10 each.
-One computer is internet accessible.
+Two of the computers are internet accessible.

 To use any of these computers, you must be in the 6th grade or younger and bring your library card to present to the librarian.